kubewarden/docs/docs/quick-start.md

 ```

 :::caution
-Kubewarden contains a helm pre-delete hook that will remove all `PolicyServers` and `kubewarden-controller`.
+Kubewarden contains a helm pre-delete hook that removes all `PolicyServer`s and `kubewarden-controller`s.
-Then the `kubewarden-controller` will delete all resources, so it is important that `kubewarden-controller` is running when helm uninstall is executed.
+Then the `kubewarden-controller` will delete all resources, so it's important that `kubewarden-controller` is running when helm uninstall is executed.
 :::

 `ValidatingWebhookConfigurations` and `MutatingWebhookConfigurations` created by kubewarden should be deleted, this can be checked with: